franzageek/WinEFIMounter/README.md

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/2735dfff-0ed2-4507-85b4-90fc38c38802)
 Congrats!
 Your EFI Partition is now mounted to "`Z:\`" (or, if it's taken, to another letter at the very end of the alphabet).
-You'll get to this screen, which basically tells you that you have two ways to edit your EFI partition's content:
+You'll get to this screen, which basically tells you that you have two ways of editing your EFI partition's content:
 - By browsing files and folders using the Command Prompt (via `cd`, `del`, `move` and `copy`)
   > Although it might seem pretty straightforward, this is the most complicated route you can take.
-Yk, it's always a smarter idea to do things in a GUI when you have the possibility to.
+Yk, it's always a smarter idea to do things in a GUI when you're able to.
 - By opening an EFI partition's clone in File Explorer
   > This is achieved by copying the entire directory tree of the EFI partition onto a directory that can be accessed with standard privileges.
-In fact, the EFI partition itself it cannot be accessed by TrustedInstaller either, which the highest authority in your system.
-The fun fact is that despite all that it can be easily accessed by an elevated Command Prompt, and you can use it to copy the content over to a folder that you can access with standard user rights.
+Because yeah, the EFI partition itself it cannot be accessed by TrustedInstaller either, which is the highest authority in your system.
+The fun fact is that despite all that it can be easily accessed by an elevated Command Prompt, and you can use it to copy the content over to a folder that you can access with standard-user rights.
 So, when you run WinEFIMounter as administrator it will be able to copy the entire partition tree over to a standard directory, which will be then flushed back to the EFI partition once you're done modifying your files.
   >  > FYI, the directory that will host the clone of the EFI partition is "`C:\EFIPartition\`".

 Anyway, just press any key to skip it.